-Recently, I have been looking for a therapist for myself.
-I believe that regular therapy is good for my mental health and it is important for my continued growth and learning as a therapist and as a person.
-Being a client helps me to be more empathetic to my clients because I can relate to the vulnerability when I struggle to reveal so much about myself to another person and to have the courage to make changes in my life.
-I am grateful to have a space where I can lay my burdens down for a bit and sort through my thoughts and feelings with a trusted person who can provide validation, perspective, and wisdom.
+Recently, I have been searching for a new therapist to work with.
+I believe that regular therapy is good for my mental health and important for my continued growth as a therapist and a person.
+As a client, I can empathetic with the process of searching for a therapist.
+I can relate to the vulnerability to reveal so much about myself to another person and the courage to make changes in my life.
+I am grateful to have a space where I can lay my burdens down for a bit and sort through my thoughts and feelings with a trusted professional who can provide validation, perspective, and wisdom.
 The process of finding a therapist who is a good match can be hard.
-Even with my background in psychology, my previous experiences in therapy, and an idea of who I am looking for, it still takes me several trials and errors to find the right fit.
+Even with my background in psychology, previous experiences in therapy, and an idea of who I am looking for, it still takes me several trials and errors to find the right fit.

-I created this blog to share information about living a healthy, happy, and fulfilling life.
-I am constantly learning new things and making mistakes along the way.
-This blog is my way of chronicling my discoveries, musing, and lessons learned as a person and a professional.
-I invite you to come along on my journey of self reflection, discovery, and thriving with challenges.
-I also hope to exchange wisdom and enlightenment from you, my readers.
+We created this blog to share information about living a healthy, happy, and fulfilling life.
+We are constantly learning new things and making mistakes along the way.
+This blog is our way of chronicling our discoveries, musing, and lessons learned as people and professionals.
+We invite you to come along on our journey of self reflection, discovery, and thriving with challenges.
+We also hope to exchange wisdom and enlightenment from you, our readers.

 The information provided in this blog is not a substitute for professional mental health treatment.